skynettoday/skynet-today/_posts/editorials/2019-11-11-ai-coverage-best-practices.md

 > intelligence".
 Always ask what the limitations of a system is.
 Ask if
 > it really is the same neural network that can play both Space Invaders
 > and Montezuma's Revenge (hint: it isn't).

+["Six questions to ask yourself when reading about AI"](https://qz.com/1706248/six-questions-to-ask-yourself-when-reading-about-ai/) also suggests several relevant questions to this point:

+> "2.
+How general is the result?
+(For example, does an alleged reading task measure all aspects of reading, or just a tiny slice of it?
+If it was trained on fiction, can it read the news?)" <br>
+...<br>
+> "6.
+How robust is the system?
+Could it work just as well with other data sets, without massive amounts of retraining?
+(For example, would a driverless car system that was trained during the day be able to drive at night, or in the snow, or if there was a detour sign not listed on its map?)"

 ### Don’t: ignore the failures